It’s a ‘Blue Riband’ sport of the Winter Olympic Games – but ice skating has never been accepted into the Winter

 The Inclusive Skating competition system allows skaters with any form of impairment to compete fairly against each other through an impairment compensation that is added to the skating score.

 The system has now been successfully tested at the first Competition in Impaired Skating held at Dumfries Ice Bowl in Scotland on May 12th and 13th 2012 and a Report on the event was sent to the ISU.

-The second Event was successfully held in Dumfries Scotland in May 2013 and Iceland are hosting the third Inclusive Skating competition.
+The second Event was successfully held in Dumfries Scotland in May 2013 and Iceland successfully hosted the third Inclusive Skating competition in May 2014.
 Here is the Announcement and Entry Form for the next Inclusive Skating Competition.
 The 2015 event will take place from April 10th to 12th 2015 at Breahead, Glasgow and will include the first NISA Inclusive Skating British Championships and the third Special Olympics GB National Competitions.